 breaks and overtime

-If you work in Washington State, you have rights around breaks and overtime.
-Here are some examples.
+If you work in Washington State, you have several key rights around breaks and overtime:

-You get a mandatory 10 minute paid rest break for every 4 hours you work in a day.
+- You get a 10 minute paid rest break for every 4 hours you work in a day.
 This is required by law and can't be waived or substituted by a meal break.

-can my manager make me clock off and keep working?
+can my manager make me clock out and keep working?

 can my manager choose to not pay me overtime?